Local Community Resources for Drug Addiction Near Laguna Niguel

 - Cigarettes: The adult smoking prevalence in Orange County, as of 2015, was about 10.3%.
 This is lower than many places in California.
 According to the CDC, about 15 out of every 100 adults, or 15.5%, in the United States smoked cigarettes in 2016; this rate is higher than Orange County’s average.

 Ready to leave substance abuse behind?

-Mental and Behavioral Health Struggles in Laguna Niguel and Orange County
+Mental & Behavioral Health Struggles in Laguna Niguel and Orange County

 Addiction is a chronic disease that changes the brain, according to NIDA.
 This condition changes structures in the brain, which impacts how neurotransmitters are released and reabsorbed.
 This effects mood and mental health.
 Addiction is also closely correlated with existing mental illness—people who struggle with depression, anxiety, bipolar disorder, schizophrenia, eating disorders, and personality disorders are at higher risk of abusing drugs or alcohol to self-medicate the uncomfortable symptoms of their behavioral or mental condition.

 Understanding the rates of hospitalization, mental illness, and childhood problems in Orange County and Laguna Niguel can help one understand approaches to treatment that can best benefit the community.